Download as PDF

-HappySignals ITXM™ and introduction to leading human-centric IT operations with experience as a key outcome (Nov 2021)
+Introducing the HappySignals ITXM™ framework – how to achieve human-centric IT operations, with a better experience as a key outcome.

-Experience Management is a practice that has been used in external customer support and management – via the concept of Customer Experience (CX) Management – for well over a decade.
-Whereas in IT operations IT Service Management (ITSM) best practices have been employed for process operations and wider management – but this has never focused on the delivered experience or, more specifically, with the experience as a key outcome of the employed ITSM processes.
+Experience management is a practice that has been used in external customer support and management – via the concept of customer experience (CX) management – for well over a decade.
+Whereas in IT operations, IT service management (ITSM) best practices have been employed for process operations and wider management – but this has never focused on the delivered Experience or, more specifically, held Experience as a critical outcome of the employed ITSM processes.

-ITXM™ brings experience management principles into IT operations.
-To allow IT teams to focus on the outcomes of the work they do and to provide data-driven insights to fuel the Continual Improvement – which was called Continual Service Improvement (CSI) in ITIL v3/2011 – needed to improve these outcomes.
-This includes making end-users happier with IT services and support and more productive in their daily work.
+ITXM brings experience management principles into IT operations.
+This allows IT teams to focus on the outcomes of their work and to provide data-informed insights that fuel the continual improvement of those outcomes – including making end-users happier with IT services and more productive in their daily work.

-Importantly, ITXM™ applies to the whole IT organization and not just the IT service desk and wider ITSM capabilities.
+Importantly, ITXM applies to the whole IT organization, not just the IT service desk and wider ITSM capabilities.
 The HappySignals ITXM Framework is the best approach to getting the most from end-user experience data captured through the HappySignals ITXM Platform.

-Using the ITXM™ Framework’s continuous cycle (as shown in Figure 1 below), end-user experiences are measured and then shared with various business stakeholders (including IT) and third parties such as partners, vendors, and shareholders.
-Issues and opportunities are identified using the real-time experience data – with this highlighting where people are frustrated and losing the most productivity with IT services and support.
-This is in line with the DevOps "second way" of amplifying feedback loops such that "corrections" can be continually made.
+Using the continuous cycle of the ITXM Framework (as shown in Figure below), end-user experiences are measured and shared with various business stakeholders (including IT) and third parties such as partners, vendors, and shareholders.
+Issues and opportunities are identified using real-time experience data, highlighting where people are frustrated and losing the most productivity with IT services and support.
+This approach is in line with the DevOps "second way" of amplifying feedback loops such that "corrections" can be made continuously.

-Finally, improvements are made, based on business value, such that IT operations and outcomes start to bring more smiles and less wasted time for both end-users and IT personnel in their daily work.
-This aligns well with the ITIL 4 Guiding Principle of "focus on value."
+Finally, improvements are made based on business value, such that IT operations and outcomes bring more smiles and less wasted time for both end-users and IT personnel in their daily work.
+This step aligns with the ITIL 4 Guiding Principle of "focus on value."

-This is where teams start on the ITXM™ Framework, with the measurement delivering both a baseline starting point for improvements and providing the data-driven insight needed to drive early positive change.
-This is in line with the ITIL 4 Guiding Principle of "start where you are."
+This step is where organizations or teams start on The ITXM Framework, with measurement delivering a baseline starting point for improvements and providing the data-informed insight needed to drive early positive change.
+This step aligns with the ITIL 4 Guiding Principle of "start where you are."

 For measurement to be successful, the following elements need to be in place: